HumaIlyas/Project-1/README.md

 * To provide a website to show benefits and techniques of yoga for body and mind self-improvement.
 * To provide the information about the provisions and opportunities for yoga learners at Delft Body & Mind Center.
 * To invite yoga learners for different types of yoga lessons and classes.
-* To provide the possibility of socialization for other yoga learners.
+* To provide the possibility of socialization for yoga learners.
 * To present an offer about the prices for classes and cards for yoga lessons.

 ## External user goals